Frequently Asked Questions

 We have a proud history of delivering exceptional play areas that have received national recognition for their quality.

-At Poundbury we created a hugely popular adventure playpark featuring 15-foot-high towers, suspended bridges and walkways and a large medieval-style playhouse.
+At Poundbury we created a hugely popular adventure playpark featuring 15-foot-high towers, suspended bridges and walkways and a large Medieval-style playhouse.

-Our initial play space in Nansledan, completed in 2020, has elevated wooden huts connected by crawl tunnels and walkways, all nestled within a sprawling seaweed stick maze.
+Our first play space in Nansledan, completed in 2020, has elevated wooden huts connected by crawl tunnels and walkways, all nestled within a sprawling seaweed stick maze.
 It offers various features such as a clamber net, slide, log climb, rope bridge, swing, balance log and beams, wonky walkway, stepping stones and a toddler swing.

 In South East Faversham, we will collaborate with the community.
 Children will be at the heart of this collaboration, so we can develop play areas that will be cherished and enjoyed by families throughout Faversham.

-Once completed, approximately half of our neighbourhood will consist of high-quality and nature-friendly green spaces, meaning people and nature can thrive together.
+Once completed, approximately 50% of our neighbourhood will consist of high-quality and nature-friendly green spaces, meaning people and nature can thrive together.
 This includes avenues, orchards, allotments, meadows, community gardens and wooded paths, which will connect houses within a shaded, green framework.

 Alongside new facilities for Faversham’s cricket and football clubs, we aim to offer various other sports facilities.
 This includes a multi-use games area suitable for court sports and organising sports and recreational events within the neighbourhood’s green open spaces.